-On the Shortcut tab, take notes of the program’s start in a folder.
+Take notes of the program’s start in a folder on the Shortcut tab.
 Or click the button to Open the File Location of the program, and this is how you find what’s the program’s home folder.
 It will also be where the program executable lives.

 Configure programs to auto start

 After discovering where the program you wish to start up automatically lives, continue below to learn how to start the program up automatically.

 First, open the Windows Run command box.
 Or type the Windows logo Key and R on your keyboard.
 This will open the Windows command run box.

-In the box, type this command in the box and press Enter.
+In the box, type this command and press Enter.